mongodb/specifications/source/ocsp-support/ocsp-support.rst

 Drivers that cannot enable OCSP by default on a per MongoClient basis (e.g. Java) MUST document this limitation.

-Drivers that fail either of the “Malicious Server Tests” (i.e. the driver connects to a test server without TLS constraints being relaxed) as defined in the test plan below MUST document that their chosen TLS library will connect in the case that a server with a Must-Staple certificate does not staple a response.
+Drivers that fail either of the "Malicious Server Tests" (i.e. the driver connects to a test server without TLS constraints being relaxed) as defined in the test plan below MUST document that their chosen TLS library will connect in the case that a server with a Must-Staple certificate does not staple a response.

-Drivers that fail “Malicious Server Test 2” (i.e. the driver connects to the test server without TLS constraints being relaxed) as defined in the test plan below MUST document that their chosen TLS library will connect in the case that a server with a Must-Staple certificate does not staple a response and the OCSP responder is down.
+Drivers that fail "Malicious Server Test 2" (i.e. the driver connects to the test server without TLS constraints being relaxed) as defined in the test plan below MUST document that their chosen TLS library will connect in the case that a server with a Must-Staple certificate does not staple a response and the OCSP responder is down.

-Drivers that fail “Soft Fail Test” MUST document that their driver’s TLS library utilizes “hard fail” behavior in the case of an unavailable OCSP responder in contrast to the mongo shell and drivers that utilize “soft fail” behavior.
+Drivers that fail "Soft Fail Test" MUST document that their driver’s TLS library utilizes "hard fail" behavior in the case of an unavailable OCSP responder in contrast to the mongo shell and drivers that utilize "soft fail" behavior.
 They also MUST document the change in defaults for the applicable options (see `MongoClient Configuration`_).

-Such drivers MUST also document the potential backwards compatibility issues as noted in the `Backwards Compatibility`_ section.
+If any changes related to defaults for OCSP behavior are made after a driver version that supports OCSP has been released, the driver MUST document potential backwards compatibility issues as noted in the `Backwards Compatibility`_ section.

 Test Plan
 ==========